 Buying a home?
 Paying for college?
 Retiring soon?
 Planning ahead can help you work toward your financial goals—and prepare for any unexpected challenges.

 MOST OF US START OUT THINKING we can handle money decisions on our own.
 Then as our careers, lives and goals expand, we begin to wonder: Am I making all the right financial moves?
 Do I know enough to make smart investing choices that can help me meet my goals?
 Even then, it often takes some major turning point—marriage, divorce, a family illness—to prompt us to look for help.

-When we asked Karen Burns, director of Enterprise Financial Planning at Merrill Lynch, for the top five reasons people turn to a financial advisor, she came up with a similar list based on her experience working with clients.
+When we asked Karen Burns, Director of Enterprise Planning and Behavioral Finance at Bank of America, for the top five reasons people turn to a financial advisor, she came up with a similar list based on her experience working with clients.

 “Major life changes like these often make people realize how much they don’t know about the markets and their financial lives—and what’s at stake,” Burns says.
-But, she adds, “It’s not always a good idea to wait until you need expert advice to seek it out.”
+But, she adds, “It’s not always a good idea to wait until you need someone knowledgeable to seek it out.”

 The Risks of Waiting—and How Planning Ahead Can Help

 “While major life events often encourage people to seek financial advice, knowing what you want to do before they occur can be very valuable,” Burns says.
 If you’ve thought through your goals with an advisor and have an informed strategy in place for reaching them, major life events are less likely to pull you off track.

 ”Even if you think you’re too young to be seeking financial advice, having a trusted sounding board can help you take charge of your decision-making, rather than simply reacting,” Burns adds.
 “When you’re forced to react to unexpected financial challenges, rather than planning ahead, often your choices are limited.”

 Below, see how an advisor can help you plan ahead for five of life’s most common financial turning points.

 Ask an advisor: When should we start saving for college?